 - To what degree do local police chiefs and unions pro-actively investigate extremist groups?

-- Why block local and federal legislators to research and share data and findings?
+- Why block local and federal legislators from researching, sharing data and findings on gun violence?
 Who is afraid of such data and knowledge?

 So what is the answer?
 Several past generations have failed to deal with the problem and are stuck on being stuck.

-Baby Boomers and the Silent Generation had their chances and are exponentially dwindling demographically and culturally being replaced by enlightened Millennials and critical thinking Gen Zers who are unapologetically moving forward . . . and by they way . . . they vote!
+Baby Boomers and the Silent Generation had their chances and are exponentially dwindling demographically and culturally being replaced by Millennials and Gen Zers who are unapologetically moving forward . . . and by the way . . . they vote!
 Oh do they VOTE!

 Keep in mind the number of high school seniors that graduate yearly (roughly 3,326,280) and college graduates (roughly 2.038 million).
 Both numbers are growing in respect to all affinity groups.
 They are not deniers of the future, but embrace it.
 Listen to a newly elected Gen Zer . . .

-Gen Zers don’t fear issues and major problems working collaboratively to solve them – be it a political or medical pandemic.
-They hear the spiels – the Big Lies – the deniers . . . and they ain’t buying it.
+Gen Zers don’t fear issues and major problems or working collaboratively to solve them.
+They hear the spiels – the Big Lies – the deniers . . . but they ain’t buying it.
+Sorry Tucker . . .
 “See ya – don’t want to be ya!”

 Gen Zers grew up together, had play dates together – and are part of the bi-racial-bi-lingual-bi-cultural-bi-ethnic-bi-pronouns 21st Century.
 Unlike other generations, they tend to have each other’s backs.
 They do not fear change and understand that there is power in numbers.